Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 The central genomic data structure is the *GRanges* class, which represents a collection of genomic ranges that each have a single start and end location on the genome.
-It can be used to store the location of genomic features such as contiguous binding sites, transcripts, and exons.
+It can be used to store the location of genomic features such as binding sites, read alignments and transcripts.

+## Constructing a *GRanges* object from data.frame

-If we have a data.frame containing scores on a set of genomic ranges, we can call `makeGRangesFromDataFrame()` to promote the data.frame to a GRanges, thus adding semantics, formal constraints, and a wealth of functionality.
+If we have a data.frame containing scores on a set of genomic ranges, we can call `makeGRangesFromDataFrame()` to promote the data.frame to a GRanges, thus adding semantics, formal constraints, and range-specific functionality.
 For example,

 ```r